top of page

 Building Confidence

-Children naturally know the situations where their manners are needed like addressing a new adult, dining at a friend's house, writing a thank you note and spending the weekend at Grandma's house.
-Not having the tools or little signs to know what to do results in a lack of confidence.
+Children will encounter situations where manners are needed like addressing a new adult, dining at a friend's house, writing a thank you note and spending the weekend at Grandma's house.
+Not having the little signs or tools to know what to do results in a lack of confidence.
 Giving your child training and rehearsing for the situations they will face is a passport to success.
 And preparing them early enough to be automatic is most important.

 Universal and Timeless